 Interested in beekeeping and meeting beekeepers?
-Whether you are looking for information, want to get started or have been beekeeping for 30 years, you are welcome!
-Bee Friends is your local beekeeping group.
-We meet monthly, on the first Thursday at 6:30 p.m. at the Tazewell campus of Walters State in the auditorium.
-It’s a great time to check the group out, just ask questions, and meet others with all levels of experience.
+Whether you are looking for information, want to get started or have been beekeeping for 30 years, you are welcome to attend BEE FRIENDS. a local beekeeping group meeting monthly on the first Thursday at 6:30 p.m. at the Tazewell campus of Walters State in the Auditorium.
+March 7 will be the next meeting.
+Charlie Parton of the TBA will be speaking on swarms, making splits and hive management.
+It’s time to get prepared for this season of beekeeping and it’s a great time to check the group out, ask questions and meet others with all levels of experience.
 As you enter the parking lot there will be a yellow sign with directions at the door from the parking lot.
-As always, coffee and desert will be served.
-For more information call 865-517-9013.
+Coffee and desert will be served.
+For more information call 865-617-9013.

 Broken Spur Dance Club

 It’s time for our Beginners Line Dance Class at the Broken Spur Dance Club.
-Come on out and learn to line dance and have some wonderful fun and great exercise.
+Come on and learn to line dance and have fun and exercise.
 Classes have started and take place at 7 p.m.
-We are also offering kickboxing classes and Zumba classes.
-Contact us at 423-489-9829 for more information.
+Also offered are kickboxing classes and Zumba classes.
+Call 423-489-9829 for more information.
 The club is located at 335 Fulkerson Rd., Tazewell, on the top floor of the American Legion Building.

 Claiborne County Animal Shelter

-The CCAS provides a Spay and Neuter Clinic every Thursday.
-Dogs $60, Cats $45, Rabies Shots $10.
-CCAS Is required to administer a rabies shot prior to surgery if no certificate of Rabies Vaccination is provided by the owner.
-Please call for an appointment 423-489-3389.
+The CCAS provides a Spay and Neuter Clinic each Thursday.
+Dogs $60, Cats $45 and Rabies Shots $10.
+CCAS is required to administer a rabies shot prior to surgery if no certificate of Rabies Vaccination is provided by the owner.
+Please call 423-489-3389 for an appointment or more information.
 CCAS is located at 674 Ritchie and Lewis Drive in New Tazewell.